Project

 I'm not a contributor to the Audacious project, so please understand I'm not speaking for the design team when I suggest you use a different media player, or fork the code and start your own version of the project.

-RE: enable/run multiple instance of audacious in linux - Added by John Lindgren about 12 years ago
+RE: enable/run multiple instance of audacious in linux - Added by John Lindgren over 12 years ago

 Short explanation: